gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 ---

-To make sure we have a solid understaning, let’s recap our first render:
+To make sure we have a solid understanding, let’s recap our first render:

 * **React:** Give me the UI when the state is `0`.
 * **Your component:**